 Yes, the iPad is synonymous with tablets, but Microsoft's Surface Go 2 poses a strong challenge that made us wonder how they compare directly?
-Yes, the Go 2 helps us forget about its regrettable predecessor, but could it be called the best tablet, Microsoft fixed some of the issues plaguing the Surface Pro 7 in a much more affordable model (though its processor isn't as fast).
+In the quest to make the best tablet, Microsoft fixed some of the issues plaguing the Surface Pro 7 in a much more affordable model (though its processor isn't as fast).

 - iPad Pro 12.9 (2020) review: Our verdict is in

 - iPad Pro vs. iPad: Which Apple tablet is for you

 - Check out our Amazon Fire HD 8 review

 If you're leaning towards the iPad and can wait, you may have a bigger screen in your future.
 That's just one of the new features expected for the new iPad 2021.
 We haven't heard any news about the next Surface Go ... yet.

 The two tablets remarkably similar in certain categories, but the Surface Go 2 can get faster, provided you pay more.
 Here's everything you need to know about how the Surface Go 2 and iPad stack up:

 Surface Go 2 vs. iPad: Specs

 |Microsoft Surface Go 2||iPad (8th Gen)|

 |Screen||11 inches (2388 x 1668 pixels)||10.2 inches (2160 x 1620 pixels)|